 David Bedrick, J.D., Dipl.
-PW, is a counselor, educator, and attorney.
-He is the author of the forthcoming book, Talking Back to Dr. Phil: Alternatives to Mainstream Psychology.
+PW, is a counselor, educator, speaker, and attorney.
+He is the author of the book, Talking Back to Dr. Phil: Alternatives to Mainstream Psychology.

 His broad range of knowledge is apparent in the scope of topics he taught while on the faculty of the University of Phoenix, including courses on philosophy (critical thinking and ethics) and psychology (addictions and dependencies, negotiation and mediation, clinical interviewing, cultural diversity, ethics in human services, and group work), as well as employment law and conflict management in the MBA program.
 His love of diverse audiences is apparent in the variety of venues where he has taught, such as the U.S. Navy, 3M, the American Society of Training and Development, the Process Work Institute, psychological associations, and small groups focusing on personal growth.
 In 2005, he received the Teacher of the Year Award in Human Services from the University of Phoenix.

 As a practitioner of process-oriented psychology, a branch of Jungian psychology, he has worked with groups, couples, and individuals for nearly twenty years.
-His graduate work in psychology at the University of Minnesota and clinical training at the Process Work Institute, where he is a diplomate and teacher as well as serving on the ethics committee and on the advisory board for the master’s program in conflict resolution, provided the basis for the “love-based psychology” he advocates in this book.
+His graduate work in psychology at the University of Minnesota and clinical training at the Process Work Institute, as well as serving on the ethics committee and on the advisory board for the master’s program in conflict resolution there, provided the basis for the “love-based psychology” he advocates in this book.
 He is a faculty member of both the Process Work Institute in Oregon and the International School of Process Work in Warsaw, Poland.